jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 People like Clovis I, Charles Martel, and Alfred the Great took charge.
 They were master warriors who uses swords, bows, armor, and cavalry to fight off invaders.
 Even better, they headed large families who kept some peace.
 They built castles to protect the newly remade wells, hospitals, and markets.

 This was a classic story because a hero saw a real-life problem, was determined to change it, rallied supporters, and fought the evil villains.
 Fittingly, a hierarchy formed around society’s use of Medieval's Europe primitive tools.
 We call it feudalism.
-You’ve probably seen it in Robin Hood, Monty Python, or Game of Thrones.
+You’ve probably seen it in Robin Hood, Vikings, or Game of Thrones.
 Feudalism was a rigid hierarchy of kings, bishops, dukes, sheriffs, knights, priests, tradesman, and peasants.
 In return for loyalty, the people got what was called the "King’s peace", which slowly let the people update their cyborgolgy with shovels, oxen, thatched houses, buckets, sickles, and other tools.

 The people happily declared the leaders holy, because the country's stability was vested into the heroes own person.
 They were basically like mafia bosses.
 These kings didn't rule inside a official parliament or bureucracy.
 Like a Odysseus, Robin Hood, or Neo they were themselves were protagonists; making them Protagonist Kings.
 This was the start of the "noble divine right to rule".

-Since society had political institutions like dependable judicial systems and government, the personal rule of the nobility was definitely holy, for if they disappeared, so did the political peace keeping millions of peasants safe.
+Since society had no political institutions like dependable judicial systems, standing police force, or governmental departments, the personal rule of the nobility was definitely holy, for if they disappeared, so did the political peace keeping millions of peasants safe.

-Western Civilization rebuilt poltical instituions like court systems, town councils, sanitation departmnets.
+Under the rule of Protagonist Kings, Western Civilization rebuilt poltical instituions like court systems, town councils, sanitation departmnets.
 But it was slow going.
-By the time Western Europe had a fully functioning civilization again, (around the Renaissance depending on how you define it) nobody could remember why the story of divine nobility started..
+By the time Western Europe had a fully functioning civilization again, (around the Renaissance depending on how you define it) nobody could remember why the story of divine nobility started.
+Who could blame them, there's more time betweem us and Galileo, then to them and the fallen Roman Empire.

 As Europe went through the Middle Ages, the Renaissance, the Enlightenment, the invaders were increasingly gone, the water was running, the roads were clean, the markets were busy.
 The once Protagoinst Kings, were now merely executives of a very large, bureaucractic governments.
 The only thing that didn't change was the culture of noble divinity.
 The leaders had the title of king, but were not protagonists.
-They instead were villians protecting their privledge, who refused to let society grow out of the "nobles divine right to rule".
+They instead were villians protecting their privledge, who refused to let society grow out of the "nobles divine right to rule", and became Antagonist Kings.

 ## Antagonist Kings

-At that point in history, nobility was established as a divine right or a hereditary gift.
+During the Renaissance nobility was established as a divine right or a hereditary gift.
 The nobles were no longer military leaders fighting off Vandals, Vikings, and brigands, but simply born with "noble blood".
 They only waged war against each other, and usually only for personal glory.
 But otherwise they sat atop a hierarchy who paid no taxes, did no work, and answered to no one.
-The nobles used relative peace and prosperity to replace armor with dresses, castles with palaces, and battlefields with banquets and balls.
+The nobles used relative peace and prosperity to replace armor with dresses, churches with cathedrals, castles with palaces, and battlefields with banquets and balls.

 Loving life, and without opposition, these nobles conned the people, and themselves, with art and spectacle.
-They lived inside an art culture, where ever more self-importance, eccentricity, gossip, and titles, was the norm.
+They lived inside an self-important art culture, where ever more self-importance, eccentricity, gossip, and titles, was the norm.
 And they distracted the people with spectacle to watch.
 Brilliant cathedrals, palaces, and wars against other kingdoms to keep the masses occupied.
-Like franchise movies, these got more intense to keep the story interesting.
+Like franchise movies, all these spectacles got more intense to keep the story interesting.

-Visit European classic castles and extravagant palaces, modest churches and brilliant cathedrals, and you’ll see the transformation from function to spectacle  in Europe’s buildings.
+Visit European classic castles and extravagant palaces, modest churches and brilliant cathedrals, and you’ll see the transformation civilization had from classic stories to spectacle in Europe’s buildings.
 Compare the clothes of armored clad Charles Martel, and the dress wearing Louis XIV, and you’ll see the transformation from function to art.

-Frontline problems piled up.
-The people’s situation barely changed, and arguably got worse, from 1000 to 1778.
+During this transformation frontline problems piled up for the people.
+Their situation barely changed, and arguably got worse, from 1000 to 1778.
 Their houses were still thatched.
-Their still used hand tools.
-They still paid most the taxes.
+They still used hand tools.
+They still paid almost all the taxes.
 They were still banned from advancing in official society.
-Feudalism became a caste system controlled by con artists who are rightfully called Darth King for fought against natural equality and distributing the power of new tools to the people.
+Feudalism became a caste system controlled by con artists who are rightfully called Darth King because they fought against natural equality and distributing the power of new tools to the people.

-Darth King used art to tell themselves the the rules were sent from God, and should thus never end.
+In short, Darth King told themselves they were literally sent from God, and thus they were main characters whose leading role status should thus never end.
 The practical reason for noble divinity, fighting off anarchy, was ignored.
 The nobles lost the plot of their own stories.
 They held their people back from learning and adopting new tools.
 It sent Darth King's civilizations into revolutions, and cost him his head.

 ![Revolutions!](/img\diagrams\techvolution-martel-louis.png)

 ## Our Story

-The Devil was once an angel named Lucifer.
-He lived with God up in the clouds.
-Lucifer grew vain and greedy.
-So vain he challenged God and was punished by being thrown down from Heaven to be the dark lord of hell.
+I'm not sure if you know this Stargazer, but the Devil was once an angel named Lucifer.
+He lived with God up in the clouds with the rest of the heavenly beings.
+Rejecting God's commands, Lucifer grew vain and greedy and actually the supremacy of God.
+God thrown Lucifer down from Heaven to be the dark lord of hell.

 That's not all.
-As the Devil, Lucifer can assume any form, and be anyone, at any time.
-See, all humanity is tainted with the greed to be think they can be gods.
+Free from the restrictions of justice, fairness, and good, Lucifer can assume any form, and be anyone, at any time.
+The Devil can live within us all, because all humanity is tainted with the greed to be think they can be gods.

 At least that's the Christian tale of good versus evil.
-It's been echoed throughout Wester literature.
+I'm sure many religions share a similar story.
+It's definitely been echoed throughout Wester literature.
 Lord Voldermort, Lord Sauron, and Lord Vader were all once heroes.
 Each grew evil as they were unwilling to give back their power when corrupted by evil ambitions of lifelong supremacy.
 It's probably so common in literature because it's so common in humanity; power often corrupts.

 This same story happened to kings of Europe.
 It's repeating itself in our modern times as well.
 Our antagonists are also fallen heroes.

 It’s important to note, while Rousseau’s followers may have been political free, they were economically poor.
 Hunger, disease, unemployment, illiteracy, were all rampant.
 The time was basically one of "economic anarchy".
+This is when "red/blue" philosphies, bent on political liberation from kings and economic liberation from poverty, were born.

 Like how society loved the original kings for winning the "King’s peace", the original economic kings were heroes for winning massive economic growth that won the "Executive's prosperity.
 They said follow me, recognize my property rights, let me run the economy, my company’s will keep you employed and improve your life with new tools like lightbulbs, stoves, and telephones.

 Slowly but surely, they did.
-They told a good story during the Industrial Revolutions.
-The people were again an audience who watched fiction become reality as we overcame economic anarchy.
+They told a good story during the Industrial Revolutions The people were again a happy audience helped humanity overcome economic anarchy.
 And we did that with many of the primitive tools of today.
 Schools, colleges, and universities educated the masses.
 Gas trucks and cars moved resources and products much faster.
 Oil and coal powered everything.

 Darth Blockbuster’s forebears like Andrew Carnegie, Cornelius Vanderbilt, Louis B. Mayer, did what Clovis I and the rest did.
 And like how Darth King was only exposed when new tools empowered the extras so they didn’t need to be peasants anymore, Darth Blockbuster was only revealed when digital tools were so powerful, the extras didn’t need to be 9-5 working consumers anymore.

-Both stories were one of fallen angels.
+Using Western European history as an example, this story of heroes leading society against political anarchy and then centures later economic anarchy are both stories of fallen angels.
+Stories that went from being classics, to art and spectacle.

+The political story ended with centuries of violent revolutions.
+There was no other way to get the power of modern tools from the undeserving self-important leaders.

-Today, Darth Blockbuster defends primitive tools because he controls them.
+That should both worry you and make you happy Stargazer.
+First the worrying part; Darth Blockbuster defends primitive tools because he controls them.
 He surrounds himself with story of self-importance, and distracts the people with spectacle.
 John Wayne noticed this started, not surprisingly, in the 1970’s for movies:

 >Now the goddamned stock manipulators have taken over.
 They don't know a goddamned thing about making movies.
 They make something dirty, and it makes money, and they say, 'Jesus, let's make one a little dirtier, maybe it'll make more money.'
 And now even the bankers are getting their noses into it.

 This same story happened throughout the suburban "American Dream".
 Detached homes got ever more specular, McMansions, designer kitchens.
 Cars got bigger, more size, more chrome, more horsepower.
 Televisions increase in size.
 Food portions increased, sugar was added to everything.
-Rather than transform society to the capabilties of digital tools, Darth Gas Cars, Darth Telephone, Darth Suburban Home, made their tools more spectular.
+Rather than transform society to the capabilties of digital tools, Darth Gas Cars, Darth Telephone, Darth Sugar made their tools more spectular.

-These antagonists to new tools thus distracted the mases, while they lived in an increasingly self-important lifesystle like a performance actor in an art film, who is the main character because he wants to be, not because he's stepping up to defeat a villian on behalf of the people.

-The story of power's corruption, the story the fallen ange is ages old.
-And, if we’re going to change that trend, we the people need to realize spectacle is a sign of undeserved leaders ruling by way of a bad ruling philosophy.
+The good news is, where not at a revolutionary let's burn down society point yet.
+We can transition to a new story ourselves.
+And everyone benefits, because all art/spectacle stories eventually end, so we have a deadline we all should want to never see.
+And to beat that dead horse, we can take the initiative if we see that tools, and the freedom to use them as we want, is the most important political right and responsibilty of our lives.

 But before we get to that, there’s something else.
 Something that’s gone very wrong...